retorquere/zotero-better-bibtex/README.md

 and re-export, these citekeys will be used.

-In case you have ambiguous keys (both resolve to Smith2013 for example), drag and drop won't yield the same keys as export (which does ambiguate them).
+In case you have ambiguous keys (both resolve to Smith2013 for example), drag and drop won't yield the same keys as export (which does disambiguate them).
 You will have to either:
 * Set an explicit cite key for at least one of them, or
 * Configure your generator to generate non-ambigous keys (see below)